 Most agents almost work.

 The hard part of an AI agent is not the first conversation.
-It is the second hundred — the ones where the agent does something subtly wrong and you do not notice for a week.
-This is built for the people who have shipped one and now want it to keep working.
+It is the second hundred — the ones where the agent quietly does something it shouldn't, and nobody notices for a week.
+This is built for people who have shipped one and want to know how it's actually behaving.

 You do not have to set anything up.